Serial (1980 film): Critical reception

 Film historian Vito Russo wrote that "the film is permeated with hatred for gays and could have easily been written by Jerry Falwell; and that it was "the perfect anti-feminist, homophobic statement to usher in the age of Ronald Reagan."
 Film critic John Kiely observed that the film "is at its best when it is lewd, nasty, irreverent, unkind and socially irresponsible, however, it tends to stumble over good intentions and the perverse belief that it has to come out in favor of something in its final half hour."

 Bruce McCabe of the Boston Globe wrote "the nervous tone of the film works against its good cast.
 Martin Mull, a master of deadpan, seems the most sinned–against.
 He's required to play a square.
 Mull looks square but the secret of his success is the hip stuff that comes out of his mouth.
 To take that stuff away from him makes him an uninteresting center to this film."
 Critic James Silver said "the film is richly populated with characters that are consistently true to life and absolutely hilarious; it is an evenly paced, coherent and most enjoyable little film that is a major grin."

 Canadian film critic Jay Scott stated it is "a brilliant, satirical movie that until its last half hour is near the top of the list of great American social comedies."
-In conclusion, he wrote "the movie lays back with a coda ambiguous and hopeful, bordering on the happy; Iit's downright mellow, for God's sake."
+In conclusion, he wrote "the movie lays back with a coda ambiguous and hopeful, bordering on the happy; it's downright mellow, for God's sake."
 Critic Vincent Canby opined "it is a post-card-pretty, very cheerful comedy ... even if you don't laugh nonstop, you'll smile a lot ... also effective is Rexford Metz's photography — all primary colors and as crystal clear and unshadowed as a cartoon."

 Serial holds a 60% rating on Rotten Tomatoes based on six reviews.